Here’s a personal branding forecast sure to intrigue you in the coming years:

 What is a personal brand strategy?

-Developing a personal branding strategy brings your image from obscurity to something highly relevant.
+Developing a strategy brings your image from obscurity to something highly relevant.
 It provides you with a detailed blueprint on what is needed and the strategies for overcoming it.

 What is a personal brand blueprint?